Spasman/rcon_example/README.md

 ctf_taken (17):
 Triggers when a flag in CTF is stolen.
-"CarrierID": Returns the player ID of the flag carrier "FlagTeam": Returns the team ID of the flag that has been stolen.
+"CarrierID": Returns the player ID of the flag carrier "CarrierProfile": Holds a JSON string with 2 keys, 'ProfileID' for the flag carrier profile ID and 'Store' for the flag carrier store platform ID
+"FlagTeam": Returns the team ID of the flag that has been stolen.
 "WasHome": Returns whether the flag was taken from home base (1) or not (0).
 "FlagX": Returns the X coordinate of the flag.